 Isn’t Cutting Out a Bunch Of Fabrics a Hassle?

+UPDATE: Amazon now sells precut fabric squares perfect for I Spy Quilts.
 Ebay has many listings on precut fabric squares, you can search eBay for your own I Spy fabric.
-By ordering precut squares on ebay you will save yourself all kinds of time cutting out one of a kind fabrics and a bunch of money buying fat quarters (or whatever size you would buy) to cut your own fabrics.
+By ordering precut squares on ebay you will save yourself all kinds of time cutting out one-of-a-kind fabrics and a bunch of money buying fat quarters (or whatever size you would buy) to cut your own fabrics.

 How I Assembled the Baby Quilt Top